TKYK93/EC-Site/README.md

 ## About this project
-This projectis a test EC site similar to Amazon.
+This project is a test EC site similar to Amazon.

 ## Built With
 - React